Emergency? Call 999

 Automatic fire alarms

-This policy was introduced to reduce the number of unwanted fire signals attended by fire crews.
+This change is being introduced to reduce the number of unwanted fire signals attended by fire crews.
 Such mobilisations can cause unnecessary risks to the public and responding firefighters, cause disruption to the business, and may delay a response to a genuine emergency.

 We have collated some frequently asked questions about automatic fire alarms.